 RADIUS USDA Organic Dental Solutions Adult Kit 2 Units, Includes 1 Dog Toothbrush & 1 0.8oz Toothpaste, Firm Bristle & Non Toxic Toothpaste for Dogs, Designed to Clean Teeth, Xylitol Free.

 Oral care should start as soon as you’ve gotten your Rat Terrier.
 Whether your dog comes to you as an 8 week old pup or a mature adult dog, cleaning your pooch’s teeth should be at the top of your list.

 Old, adult pooches might not have experienced a previous owner who looked after their teeth, which means that the following ways to teach a dog to tolerate these cleanings will be relevant for a Rat Terrier of any age group.

 Getting Used To Cleanings

-Much like anything new that you will be introducing for you pooch, you can teach your Rat Terrier to get used to getting his teeth cleaned.
-With a good 3-sided toothbrush and a highly effective tooth paste that contains the proper cleaning properties, only a couple of minutes per day is required for good dental hygiene.
+Much like anything new that you will be introducing for your pooch, you can teach your Rat Terrier to get used to getting his teeth cleaned.
+With a good 3-sided toothbrush and a highly effective toothpaste that contains the proper cleaning properties, only a couple of minutes per day is required for good dental hygiene.